 In common with many charitable organizations, the Fund derives revenue from contributions, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Fund.
-Therefore, we were not able to determine whether any adjustments might be necessary to contributions revenue, other fundraising revenue, excess of revenue over expenses, and cash provided by operating activities for the years ended December 31, 2020 and 2019, current and total assets as at December 31, 2020 and 2019, and net assets at both the beginning and end of the December 31, 2020 and 2019 years.
-Our audit opinion on the financial statements for the year ended December 31, 2019 was modified accordingly because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to contributions revenue, other fundraising revenue, excess (deficiency) of revenue over expenses, and cash provided by operating activities for the years ended December 31, 2021 and 2020, current and total assets as at December 31, 2021 and 2020, and net assets at both the beginning and end of the December 31, 2021 and 2020 years.
+Our audit opinion on the financial statements for the year ended December 31, 2020 was modified accordingly because of the possible effects of this limitation in scope.